Hussain4398/starter-gatsby-blog/README.md

   # Create an order

-  This guide will take you through the following:
+  This guide takes you through the following:
   - <a href="#How-to-access-create-order">How to access create an order</a>
   - <a href="#How-to-create-an-order">How to create an order</a>